Statistical Inference for High-Dimensional Matrix-Variate Factor Model: Theoretical Properties

 \end{theorem}

 \begin{remark} Theorems \ref{thm:asymp_Ft} does not require any restriction on the relationship between $p$, $q$ and $T$ except that they all go to infinity.
 Theorems \ref{thm:asymp_Ft} and \ref{thm:asymp_St} show that, in order to estimate the latent factor $\bF_t$ and signal $\bS_t$ consistently, we need to have dimensions $p$ and $q$ approach infinity.
 An explanation is that we need to have sufficient information to distinguish the signal $\bR \bF_t \bC^\top$ from the noise $\bE_t$ at each time point $t$.
-Theorems \ref{thm:asymp normality of R/C}, \ref{thm:asymp_Ft} and \ref{thm:asymp_St} present the asymptotic properties when the dimension of the latent matrix factor $k \times r$ is assumed to be known.
-The following theorem establishes the consistency of $\hat k$ and $\hat r$. \end{remark}
+Theorems \ref{thm:asymp normality of R/C}, \ref{thm:asymp_Ft} and \ref{thm:asymp_St} present the asymptotic properties when the dimension of the latent matrix factor $k \times r$ is assumed to be known. \end{remark}